pnsn/GFAST/ShakeAlertBranch.md

 so this is an artifact of including ISCL.
 We may want to customize this to remove dependency.

 This is available on Ubuntu via libftw3-bin and libftw3-dev

+on Centos, install fftw package which installs libfftw3.so and many other related.

 #### - LibGeographic